 Thanksgiving is just around the corner and you’ve probably already visited your local butcher or grocery store to purchase your turkey, but have you planned how you are going to cook it?

-The vast majority of people in Canada cook their Thanksgiving turkey by putting it into an oven, but you can unlock a world of culinary possibilities by using propane to cook your turkey this year.
+The vast majority of people in Canada cook their Thanksgiving turkey by putting it into an oven, but you can unlock a world of culinary possibilities by using propane to cook your turkey this year on your outdoor grill.

 One of the biggest complaints about any Thanksgiving feast is that the turkey is too dry to enjoy.
 If you use propane to cook, however, you’ll have a few cooking options that keep your guests coming back for seconds and thirds.

 One of the best, and most common of these methods is to grill your Thanksgiving turkey.